ph504/ph504/README.md

 ### Bio
 Hi,
-I am a CSE undergraduate senior student at Shahid Beheshti University📚.
+I have graduated from Shahid Beheshti University (2022)📚.
-My Favorite programming language is Java, But Matlab is awesome too!
-I love Computer Vision and Image processing and I am currently trying to learn more about ML, RL, DL, DRL and Robotics 🤖.
+I love Computer Vision and Image processing and I am currently trying to learn more about ML, RL, DL, DRL and Robotics 🤖. while learning, I'm sharing my knowledge with awesome freshman students at the university.
 I also program Games for fun.🎮

 ## Skills and Technologies